The Chaser (1938 film)

-The Chaser is a 1938 comedy-drama film.
+The Chaser is a 1938 American comedy drama film directed by Edwin L. Marin and starring Dennis O'Keefe and Lewis Stone.

 Plot

 An ambulance chaser, unethical and disliked by many, attorney Thomas Z. Brandon chases cases in the street, offering to represent clients on trumped-up charges.

 A street-car company's owner, Calhoun, resents this practice and hires Dorothy Mason to go undercover to gain evidence against the attorney, pretending to be an accident victim.
 She sees how a doctor, Prescott, manipulates a client into memorizing certain false information to use in court.

 Dorothy learns that Thomas has a good explanation why he's doing this and that Calhoun is actually unscrupulous himself.
 She perjures herself in court, and Thomas spurns her after learning of her deceit, but ultimately they fall in love and Thomas promises to act more ethically from now on.